World News Publishing Focus by WAN-IFRA

 The session came to a conclusion with pitches from startups that are working with the CPN team.
 The following companies are developing innovative solutions that will expand the functionalities of the CPN platform.

-Our jury chose Yoop as the most promising startup – congratulations!
-Read about the firm, as well as the other startups, on the CPN blog.
+A CPN jury chose Yoop as the most promising startup.
+More about the firm, as well as the other startups, can be found on the CPN blog.